with optional concentrations

 The MA in Christian Ministries (MACM) includes nine foundational courses (core requirements), six concentration electives, and one open elective.

-Theology Survey II (TH502) provides a study of the person and work of Christ, predestination, conversion, justification, sanctification, and the work of the Holy Spirit; perseverance; the nature and mission of the church; sacraments; eschatology.
+A study of the person and work of Christ, predestination, conversion, justification, sanctification, and the work of the Holy Spirit; perseverance; the nature and mission of the church; sacraments; eschatology.
+Prerequisite: TH501.
+Also must complete OT500 and NT501 before or during this course.

-Spiritual Formation for Ministry (MC/SF501) develops a working knowledge of spiritual formation leading to a lifetime of continuing education.
-Special emphasis is given to spiritual exercise and small group practice for personal application and for leadership in ministry.
-Alternative: Dynamics of Spiritual Life (CH/SF591)
+Spiritual Formation for Ministry (MC/SF501): The foundational course in the Division of Practical Theology and an introduction to theological seminary.
+A beginning working knowledge of spiritual formation leading to a lifetime of continuing education.
+Spiritual exercise and small group practice for personal application and for leadership in the church.

 The six concentration electives you choose should be drawn from either the division of Practical Theology or Counseling.
 This includes the following course subjects and associated course codes: